gem-library/gem/docs/docs/compilationInstructions.md

 5. Download MPFR-C++ from [http://www.holoborodko.com/pavel/mpfr/](http://www.holoborodko.com/pavel/mpfr/
 ) and place it into gem's 'external' folder
 6. Start Octave and go to the gem folder.
 7. Type `make(1,0)`.
 This will launch the compilation of the library.
-If everything goes fine, the program will conclude with 'Compilation successful'.
+If everything goes fine, the program will conclude with the message '**Compilation successful**'.
 Otherwise, a message should inform you about what is missing.
-8. Add the gem folder to your Octave path.
+8. Add the gem subfolder to your Octave path as described [**here**](installation.html).
 You can now perform your favorite computation in high precision!

 ### Instructions for Matlab